micahwoods/micahwoods.github.io/_posts/2017-09-27-potassium-affects-microdochium-bentgrass.md

 A few highlights from [the abstract](https://ashs.confex.com/ashs/2017/meetingapp.cgi/Paper/25979):

 > "These low K treatments had significantly less microdochium patch than the treatments receiving K applications during the past three winters.
-Interestingly, the turf quality of these two 'low K' treatments improved in 2016, and were found to be statistically similar or better than the treatments receiving regular doeses of K ...
+Interestingly, the turf quality of these two 'low K' treatments improved in 2016, and were found to be statistically similar or better than the treatments receiving regular doses of K ...
 Results suggest that potassium fertilization can be manipulated to affect microdochium patch on bentgrass."